Greater London Cycle Routes

 Also in the park is the Grade II listed Trent House, surrounded by statues, lime trees, an obelisk, a water garden, an Orangery and the Camlet Moat.
 This scheduled Ancient Monument first appeared in local records in 1440.

 Trent Country Park is located in Enfield close to Cockfosters tube station on the Piccadilly Line.
 The London Loop runs through the park so you could pick up this trail and head to the nearby Whitewebbs Country Park.
+The park has an ornamental pond, woodland trails, small lakes and pretty streams to enjoy.

 |Twickenham to Hampton Wick||6 miles (10 km)||A pleasant, easy cycle route through the London Borough of Richmond.
 The route begins at Twickenham Rail Station and starts with a lovely traffic free waterside stretch along the River Crane.
 You then cross Twickenham Golf Course, before a short on road section takes you to the delightful Bushy Park.
 Passing through the park on the cycle track you will see the resident deer, the Diana Fountain and Heron Pond.|